lulvk/lulvk.github.io/_pages/about.md

 I received the M.Eng. degree in cognitive engineering from the National Superior School of Cognitics, Bordeaux, France, in 2015, the M.Sc. degree in biomedical imaging from the University of Angers, France, in 2015, and the Ph.D. degree from the [School of Computer Science and Engineering](https://www.cardiff.ac.uk/computer-science){:target="_blank"}, Cardiff University, United Kingdom, in 2019.

 I was the leader of Qualinet Task Force 3 (Quality of Experience in medical imaging and healthcare) from 2017 to 2020.
-I am now Vice Chair of the Video Quality Experts Group (VQEG) on [Quality Assessment for Health Applications](https://www.its.bldrdoc.gov/vqeg/projects/quality-assessment-for-health-applications-qah.aspx){:target="_blank"}.
+I am now vice chair of the Video Quality Experts Group (VQEG) on [Quality Assessment for Health Applications](https://www.its.bldrdoc.gov/vqeg/projects/quality-assessment-for-health-applications-qah.aspx){:target="_blank"}.